arhamlet/Yet-Another-EfficientDet-Pytorch/readme.md

-# Yet Another EfficientDet Pytorch
+# Training Custom dataset of Playing Cards on EfficientDetD2

 The pytorch re-implement of the official [EfficientDet](https://github.com/google/automl/tree/master/efficientdet) with SOTA performance in real time, original paper link: <https://arxiv.org/abs/1911.09070>

-# Training Custom dataset of Playing Cards on EfficientDetD2

 I trained the Efficientdet D2 on Playing Cards dataset.
 The information regarding the dataset, the whole training process and the evaluation results are discussed in the ensuing sections.

-##Dataset
+## Dataset

 The Playing Cards dataset was downloaded from kaggle.
 Link: (https://www.kaggle.com/luantm/playing-card).
 The classes include nine, ten, jack, queen, king and ace.

-#Preprocessing Dataset
+## Preprocessing Dataset

 The labels for the dataset were available in the '.xml' format.
 So, in order to train the data on this implementation, I first had to create the annotations file for this dataset in the 'COCO json' format.
 I used the [VOC2COCO converter](https://github.com/yukkyo/voc2coco).
 However, I had to make a couple of tweaks to the code to get the accurate format.